Late-time asymptotics for geometric wave equations with inverse-square potentials: Introduction

 with $V_{\alpha}(r)=\alpha r^{-2}+O_{\infty}(r^{-n})$.
 When $n=2k+3$, with $k\in \N_0$, we have that $\alpha=k(k+1)$.
 Hence, one can obtain late-time asymptotics and sharp decay estimates for $\phi$ by exploiting the existence of conserved charges at infinity that are analogous to those for fixed spherical harmonic projections $\phi_{\ell}$ in the $n=3$ case; see the discussion in \S \ref{sec:compzeropot}.

 When $n=2k+4$, with $k\in \N_0$, we have that $\alpha\neq l(l+1)$ for any $l\in \N_0$, and one can no longer make use of conservation laws at infinity.
-In the case of the $n+1$-dimensional wave equation on Minkowski ($M=0$), this means that the strong Huygens principle does not hold in even space dimensions $n$.
-The method for deriving late-time asymptotics introduced in the present paper, however, does remain applicable in this case and can be used to derive a higher-dimensional analogue of Price's law.
+In the case of the $n+1$-dimensional wave equation on Minkowski ($M=0$), this is reflected in the fact that the strong Huygens principle does not hold in even space dimensions $n$.
+The method for deriving late-time asymptotics introduced in the present paper, however, does remain applicable in the case of even space dimensions, and it can be used to derive a higher-dimensional analogue of Price's law (in both even and odd space dimensions).

 Note that when considering the $n+1$-dimensional wave equation on Minkowski with $n=2$, and taking $\psi=r^{\frac{1}{2}}\phi$, we see an effective potential term with potential $V_{\alpha}(r)=\alpha r^{-2}$ with $\alpha=-\frac{1}{4}$.
 As the methods in the present paper rely on the restriction $\alpha>-\frac{1}{4}$, they do not apply directly in this setting.
 It would therefore be an interesting problem to extend the methods to include the case $\alpha=-\frac{1}{4}$.
-See \cite{dk16} for sharp decay estimates for wave equations with potentials on the real (half-)line corresponding to the choice $\alpha=-\frac{1}{4}$, which are derived by using Fourier transforms that are adapted to the potential.\\ \\
+See \cite{dk16} for related work on sharp decay estimates for wave equations with potentials on the real (half-)line corresponding to the choice $\alpha=-\frac{1}{4}$, which are derived by using Fourier transforms that are adapted to the potential.\\ \\

 We finally note that wave equations with inverse-square potentials also show up in the study of wave equations on manifolds with asymptotically conical ends; see \cite{sss10a,sss10b}.